 To help you understand the intervals used in this jazz guitar comping study, here is an explanation of how to build each interval as well as how they are normally fingered on the guitar fretboard.

-3rds – Built by playing notes that are two notes apart, such as C-E, where you skip the note between D, 3rds are usually played on two adjacent strings such as the 3rd and 4th strings.
+3rds – Built by playing notes that are two notes apart (such as C-E).
+3rds are usually played on two adjacent strings such as the 3rd and 4th strings.

-4ths – With two notes between the lowest and highest notes, 4th intervals such as C-F are best played on two adjacent strings, such as the 2nd and 1st strings.
-Since they are more ambiguous than 3rds or 6ths, 4ths are often used in a more modern context when comping and soloing, though they are also great for outlining 3rds and 7ths in a traditional context.
+4ths – With two notes between the lowest and highest notes, 4th intervals (such as C-F) are best played on two adjacent strings, such as the 2nd and 1st strings.
+Since they are more ambiguous than 3rds or 6ths, 4ths are often used in a more modern context, though they are also great for outlining 3rds and 7ths in a traditional context.

-5ths – Skipping 3 notes, such as C-G, produces 5th intervals, which are best played on adjacent strings but can also be played across three strings, such as playing C-G on the 4th and 2nd strings.
+5ths – Skipping 3 notes (such as C-G), produces 5th intervals.
+These are best played on adjacent strings but can also be played across three strings, such as playing C-G on the 4th and 2nd strings.
 Again, these intervals have more of a modern sound to them, but they are also good to outline 3rds and 7ths in jazz chord progressions.

-6ths – The largest interval in this study, 6ths are built by skipping four notes between the lowest and highest notes in the double stops, such as C-A. Because there is more room between the lowest and highest notes, it is best to play 6ths by skipping strings, such as play C-A on the 3rd and 1st strings of the guitar.
+6ths – The largest interval in this study, 6ths are built by skipping four notes between the lowest and highest note (such as C-A).
+Because there is more room between the lowest and highest notes, it is best to play 6ths by skipping strings, such as play C-A on the 3rd and 1st strings of the guitar.

-If you find that your ears are drawn to any of these intervals in particular, try working it further in your practice routine in order to bring this intervallic sound into your jazz guitar comping ideas on other jazz guitar standards in both jam and gig situations.
+If you find that your ears are drawn to any of these intervals in particular, try working it further in your practice routine in order to bring this intervallic sound into your playing.

 Interval Comping Picking

-In order to make things easier on your picking hand, try playing in a hybrid style (playing the lowest note with your pick and the top note with your finger), or in a pure fingerstyle approach.
+In order to make things easier on your picking hand, try playing in a hybrid style or pure fingerstyle.

-By using the hybrid or fingerstyle techniques to play this chord study, you will be able to play each double-stop and phrase in a clean and clear fashion, even at faster tempos.
+By using the hybrid or fingerstyle techniques to play this chord study, you will be able to play each double-stop and phrase in a clean fashion, even at faster tempos.

-If you have trouble with hybrid or fingerstyle picking, feel free to slow things down, work them with a metronome, and then slowly increase the tempo until you can play along with the example and backing track below.
+If you have trouble with hybrid or fingerstyle picking, feel free to slow things down.
+Work the chords with a metronome, and then slowly increase the tempo until you can play along with the example and backing track below.

 Autumn Leaves Jazz Guitar Chords – Interval Study

 Here is the chord study to work out and learn in your practice routine.
-To begin, work on each four-bar phrase, memorize it and get it up to speed with the track, before moving on to the next phrase in the study.
+To begin, work on each four-bar phrase separately.
+Memorize it and get it up to speed with the track, before moving on to the next phrase in the study.